homieiot/homie-esp8266/README.md

 An Arduino for ESP8266 implementation of [Homie](https://git.io/homieiot), an MQTT convention for the IoT.

+## Download

+The Git repository contains the development version of Homie for ESP8266.
+Stable releases are available [on the releases page](https://github.com/marvinroger/homie-esp8266/releases)

 ## Features

 * Automatic connection/reconnection to Wi-Fi/MQTT